Johann David Castleman

 Davids Brothers:

-William Henry 1719-1808 marries in 1740 in Virginia then loses his wife Anna Margaretha SALSMAN in 1753 seemingly during or after the birth of Henry, and never remarries.
+William Henry 1719-1808 marries Anna Margaretha SALSMAN in 1745 in Virginia then loses his wife in 1753 seemingly during or after the birth of Henry, and never remarries.
 William dies in Washington Pennsylvania in 1808 at age 89.
-This would put at least one Castleman in Virginia in 1740 birthing William Henry 2nd 10 Feb 1746, Jacob in 1748 and Henry in 1753.
-There are 2 daughters born in 1741 in NY, one year after she is married in VA?
-Seems unlikely!
-The first birth may have been a son William Henry 2nd in1746, in VA, then Jacob in 1748 and Henry in 1753, which is also the year she dies, in Stone Arabia?
-How did she come to be married in Virginia, then back in NY to birth 2 girls then back in VA to birth 3 boys, then back in NY to die the same year as the last boy?
-In 1757 We see Wm.
+This would put at least one Castleman in Virginia in 1745 and birthing William Henry 2nd 10 Feb 1746, Jacob in 1748 and Henry in 1753.
+In 1757 we see Wm.
 Castleman paying 73 lbs and Lodo.
 Castleman 25 lbs of tobacco tax.
-In 1758 Ladowick Castleman pay 220 lbs tobacco tax.
+In 1758 Ladowick Castleman pays 220 lbs tobacco tax.

 Jacob A.I.
 Sr. 1730-1803 married Rhoda Patience Robertson 1730-1778 about 1750.
 Rhoda was born in Virginia and they had 13 children, 4 that died in the first year.
 May 15, 1753 land grants from Fairfax.
 1758 with William in Virginia Militia.
 9 Aug 1762 buys 119 acres in Hampshire from David for £50, 1766 receives grant from Fairfax for 106 acres adjoining lot #28.
 1778 sells his 1/2 acre in Winchester for £70.
 15 May 1780 Jacob, Jacob Jr and Benjamin Casselman signed (original signatures) a petition by inhabitants of Kentucky Co. & Illinois Co., VA asking for a separate new state.
 (Papers of the Continental Congress at National Archives, Washington, D.C.: (Microfilm) Series M247 Roll 62 Item 48 Page 237.)
 1782 Tax list of Hampshire Co., VA: Jacob Castleman with 8 Whites & no Blacks.
 Fall of 1782 Jacob & family came to the Fort which would become Nashville, TN as his son Andrew told historian Lyman C. Draper.
 In August of 1785 returns to Hampshire County to sell all of his land to William Smith (106 acres) and William Fox (419 acres) by November for a total of £350.
 In 1787 Jacob, Benjamin, Andrew and John [nephew of Jacob] Casselman were on the first Tax list of Davidson Co., NC[TN] of white males over 21.
 Each as 1 taxable male.